By Deane

 mud had turned this body into a perfect stepping stone to people going up or

 down the trail.
-We would sit there and watch the look on the faces of people that,
+We would sit there and watch the look on the faces of people

-get to Ormoc, down by the west coast. |
+troops to get to Ormoc, down by the west coast. |

 |